scalable-arch/ECC-exercise/01_Basic/01_7_4_Hamming_code/README.md

 If the result differs from the above, please modify the H_Matrix.txt accordingly.

 # Hint
-- Let's consider the conditions the H-Matrix must meet for 1-bit error correction.
+- Consider the conditions the H-Matrix must meet for 1-bit error correction.
-- Hamming SEC code URL: https://ieeexplore.ieee.org/abstract/document/6772729

 # Additional Information
 - CE: Correctable Error